Ihuarraquax/udup/README.md

 ## Road map

-- [ ] Display events and event handlers in a diagram
+- [x] Display events and event handlers in a diagram
+- [ ] Find a way to collect information about places where events are dispatched